-According to a January 2021 Dun & Bradstreet First Research report, the U.S. advertising services industry is forecast to grow at an annual compounded rate of 6% between 2020 and 2024, as compared to the printing industry which is in secular decline.
+According to an October 2021 Dun & Bradstreet First Research report, the U.S. advertising and marketing services industry is forecast to grow at an annual compounded rate of 4% between 2021 and 2026, as compared to portions of the printing industry which are in secular decline.
 The secular decline of the printing industry has accelerated due to the COVID-19 pandemic and the further migration of advertising dollars from print to digital channels.
-These industry dynamics support Quad's transformation as a marketing solutions partner.
+These industry dynamics support Ouad's transformation as a marketing solutions partner.

 The advertising and marketing services industry is highly fragmented.
-According to the January 2021 Dun & Bradstreet First Research report, the top 50 companies in the U.S. advertising and marketing services industry generate approximately 40% of industry revenue.
-Services in this industry include advertising for print, broadcast and online media (about 25% of industry sales); public relations (12%); and direct marketing (10%).
+According to the October 2021 Dun & Bradstreet First Research report, the top 50 companies in the U.S. advertising and marketing services industry generate approximately 40% of industry revenue.
+Services in this industry include advertising for print, broadcast and online media (about 43% of industry sales); public relations (12%); and direct marketing (10%).
 Other services include display advertising, media buying (reselling advertising time or space), and media representation (selling advertising time or space on behalf of media outlet owners).
-The U.S. advertising and marketing services industry includes about 38,000 establishments (single-location companies and units of multi-location companies), with combined annual revenue of about \$105 billion.
+The U.S. advertising and marketing services industry includes about 38,000 establishments (single-location companies and units of multi-location companies), with combined annual revenue of about \$110 billion.

 The commercial print industry is also highly fragmented.
-According to the October 2020 Printing in the U.S. IBISWorld industry report, the United States commercial printing industry, in the aggregate, generates an estimated \$70 billion in annual revenue, employs over 370,000 people and is comprised of approximately 44,000 companies.
+According to the October 2021 Printing in the U.S. IBISWorld industry report, the United States commercial printing industry, in the aggregate, generates an estimated \$78 billion in annual revenue, employs approximately 350,000 people and is comprised of over 45,000 companies.
 The report also states that no printing company accounts for more than 5% of total commercial print industry annual revenue in the United States.

 In addition to being highly fragmented, competition in the printing industry remains intense, and the Company believes that there are indicators of heightened competitive pressures.
-The industry has excess manufacturing capacity created by continued declines in industry volumes, compounded by the COVID-19 pandemic, which, in turn, have created accelerated downward pricing pressures.
 The Company faces competition due to the increased accessibility and quality of digital alternatives to traditional delivery of printed documents through the online distribution and hosting of media content, and the digital distribution of documents and data.
 The Company faces competition from print management and marketing consulting firms that look to streamline processes and reduce the overall print spend of the Company's clients.